-Calling all fans of fruit-flavoured sweets and almond lovers!…Today, I bring you this special British-inspired Cherry Bakewell Cake.
-This fresh cherry bakewell tart recipe uses fresh cherries instead of cherry jam and less icing, allowing the taste of the fresh berries to really pop on the taste buds!
+Calling all fans of fruit-flavoured sweets and almond lovers!
+Our cherry bakewell recipe (for the UK) is just amazingly juicy.
+For this fresh cherry bakewell tart recipe uses fresh cherries instead of cherry jam and less icing, allowing the taste of the fresh berries to really pop on the taste buds!
 It’s exactly why I always sprinkle the cherries inside the dough instead of using them as a whole layer.

 The History of the Bakewell Tart

 Those who love the cherry Bakewell recipe are familiar with the story of its origin.
 The story goes that the landlady of the White Horse Inn in Bakewell (a small English town) instructed her cook to make a jam tart.
 But instead of stirring the almond paste and eggs into the pastry, her cook spread the mixture on top of the tart, resulting in today’s delicious variation of the original Bakewell Tart.
 It proved to be a favourite amongst the visitors of the Inn during the early 1800’s and continues in its popularity today!